pitastrudl/wekanwiki/FAQ.md

   * Links to related documentation
   * Links to example code to get a feature implemented
   * Pull requests
-* You asked about rewrite of Wekan, without providing one of the following 2 options:
-  * Pull request to Wekan devel branch that implements all of Wekan current functionality in another programming language, including same MIT license, Trello Import, Wekan Import/Export with attachments from all versions of Wekan, migrations from all versions of Wekan MongoDB schema to all other databases, support for same [REST API](https://github.com/wekan/wekan/wiki/REST-API) compatibility, all the same [Platforms](https://github.com/wekan/wekan/wiki/Platforms) support Wekan already has, exactly same look, all of Wekan's bugs fixed and feature requests implemented, scalable multi-layer secure GDPR compliant architecture design and implementation, encrypted database support, 100% test coverage of features, Coverity Scanned security, fully developer and end user documentation for all platforms, and well commented code.
-  * You have not provided xet7 the necessary funds of 5.5 M€ to implement rewrite, that is 5 M€ total for 5 years of work, and 0.5 M€ for [Flying Car](https://www.youtube.com/watch?v=KtKFDTtpzZc) model PAL-V Liberty Pioneer Edition [from this web shop](https://www.pal-v.com/en/purchase-your-pal-v) to replace xet7's old car that has so much rust under car that xet7 starts implementing Wekan in [Rust](https://www.rust-lang.org).
-5 year effort is calculated this way: Effort used before adding current Wekan to GitHub is likely minimum 2 years, and after adding Wekan to GitHub, current version of Wekan is [3 years of effort](https://www.openhub.net/p/wekan) that includes [2 years of programming time](https://www.openhub.net/p/730403/contributors/3137056998714607) by xet7, so that makes total 5 years that was used to implement current version of Wekan.

 ## Why am I called a spammer?
 * You are adding new comments that have only content like: